anaston/cca_pls_toolkit/documentation/docs/cfg.md

     `'overlap-corrected'` and `'overlap-uncorrected'` calculate the overlap between each pair of sparse weigths in [SPLS](../background/#sparse-pls-spls) (for details, see [Baldassarre et al. 2017](https://www.frontiersin.org/articles/10.3389/fnins.2017.00062/full), [Mihalik et al. 2020](https://doi.org/10.1016/j.biopsych.2019.12.001)).

 ###  frwork
 Details of framework with two main approaches.
-Divide data to training and test sets using single or multiple holdouts (for details, see [Monteiro et al. 2016](https://doi.org/10.1016/j.jneumeth.2016.06.011)) by randomly subsampling subjects.
-Otherwise, use a permutation approach without any data splitting (see e.g., [Smith et al. 2015](https://doi.org/10.1038/nn.4125)).
+In the predictive (or machine learning) framework, the model is fitted on a training set and evaluated on a holdout set, and the statistical inference is based on out-of-sample correlation.
+In the descriptive framework, the model is fitted on the entire data, thus the statistical inference is based on in-sample correlation.
 The default values will change depending on the type of the framework.
+For further details on frameworks, see [Analysis frameworks](../background/#analysis-frameworks) and [Mihalik et al. 2022](https://doi.org/10.1016/j.bpsc.2022.07.012).

 *   **.name** [*'holdout', 'permutation'*]

     type of the framework

+    note that `permutation` refers for the descriptive framework, even though both frameworks use permutation testing for statistical inference

 *   **.flag** [*char*]